 All three models are available in manual or motorized versions.
 They are all available as either single axis (2-jaw) or double axis (4-jaw).

 Several slit element options are also available.
-The standard BDS8 utilizes a beveled edge element design.
-This design minimizes slit edge scattering of the ion beam and is the best element configuration for beam energy control.
-However, the elements can also have a folded design or square edge design.
-Please contact NEC for more information regarding these options or on element options for the BDS6 and BDS18.
+The most common configuration utilizes a beveled edge design, minimizing slit edge scattering of the ion beam and providing optimal beam energy control.
+However, slits can also incorporate a folded design or square edge design, depending on user preference.
+Please contact NEC for more information on slit element configurations.

 For manual slits, we offer a slit current monitor to monitor up to three different slit assemblies.

 For a complete motorized slit system, a slit, controller, and logarithmic amplifiers are needed.
 We offer both local and remote controllers and a complete line of dual channel log amps.
-Please contact us for information regarding control of the BDS18.
+Please contact NEC for more information on these components.